 It takes more than one touch to convert a customer, and there are many customer touchpoints to consider—organic and paid social media, display ads, organic and paid search, referrals, and your e-commerce site itself.
 Thinking of your entire marketing ecosystem holistically is an industry best practice.
 Social media should not be a siloed effort, as it can act as a great driver of traffic for your website.
 The way consumers perceive your brand on social media should align with the brand they see when they arrive at your site.
 There are a few methods to bring these two worlds together.

-First, leverage your social media user generated content strategy to gain understanding of what types of lifestyle imagery to create.
-Your audience is your resource to understand what they prefer to see, and the creative direction your content strategy should go in.
+First, leverage your social media user generated content strategy to gain an understanding of what types of lifestyle imagery to create.
+Your audience is your resource to understand what they prefer to see, and the creative direction in your content strategy should go in.

 Second, from your lifestyle photography shoot, narrow down the best performing imagery by using Vision, Dash Hudson’s AI technology.
 Vision provides real time performance predictions on your photos and videos based on your unique audience’s preferences.
 Remove the guesswork by selecting your most engaging content with data-backed insights.

-Finally, creating custom on-site media galleries of user generated content, top performing social posts, or lifestyle imagery for each of your unique product pages adds an extra layer of discovery for the customer to fully understand the uses and benefits of your products.
+Finally, creating custom on-site media galleries of UGC, top-performing social posts, or lifestyle imagery for each of your unique product pages adds an extra layer of discovery for the customer to fully understand the uses and benefits of your products.